A Dive Into The Modern Cacao Supply Chain

 Roasted beans are broken into nibs, a versatile product used in snacks, cereals, and baking applications.

-4. Grinding into Paste (Liquor)
+4. Grinding into Paste (Mass, Liquor)

 Nibs are ground into cacao paste using a ball mill, producing a smooth, bitter, unsweetened mass.